 Blender recipes are my favorite.
 There is nothing easier than throwing everything into the blender jar and giving it a whirl.
 Even cleanup is easier (I blend soapy water for 20 seconds and call it a day).

 The trick to a nice blended batter is the order in which you add the ingredients.
 Wet ingredients go in before dry so that the flour doesn't get stuck under the blades.
 For this recipe, add all the wet ingredients in along with the zucchini that has been cut into 1-inch slices.
-Pulse several times until mixed.
-Add the dry ingredients (except chocolate chips) and pulse until just combined.
+Blend until well mixed and zucchini is in fine shreds.
+Add the dry ingredients (except chocolate chips) and pulse 3-4 times, until just combined.
 You may need to scrape the sides.
-Add the chocolate chips and pulse or stir in with a spatula.
+Add the chocolate chips and stir with a spatula.
 Use the same spatula to ensure all batter makes it into the loaf pan or cupcake liners.

 Of course you can make this the old fashioned way.
 To do that, grate the zucchini with a grater, microplane, or food processor then set aside.
 Combine the wet ingredients in one bowl and the dry ingredients (minus chocolate chips) in another.
 Add the dry ingredients to the wet ingredients and stir until combined.
 Stir in the grated zucchini and chocolate chips.

 Because this recipe is so forgiving, feel free to make substitutions to fit your diet or the ingredients you have on hand.
 You can expect slight changes in consistency but very little change in flavor.
 While I haven't tried every suggestion below, my experience with this recipe tells me that just about any substitution will yield tasty results.

 Note: Some of these substitutions are not on the Paleo diet.